 Should a sufficient number of similar Onglyza lawsuits containing common factual allegations be filed against AstraZeneca, it is likely that the cases would be consolidated into a multi-district litigation (mass tort) for more streamlined processing.

-Onglyza users who have experienced heart failure, death, pancreas problems, thyroid cancer, death, or other severe complications—as well as family members acting on their behalf—may be eligible for a lawsuit.
+Onglyza users who have experienced severe cardiovascular injuries like congestive heart failure, heart attack, or death—as well as family members acting on their behalf—may be eligible for a lawsuit.

 Injuries and deaths can result in not only financial hardships (such as medical bills, lost wages, and lost household contributions) but also hardships like physical and emotional pain and suffering.
 Depending on the injury severity, these losses can last well into the future and cause significant setbacks.

 A lawsuit can compensate victims for a wide range of economic and non-economic losses in an effort to make them whole again.

 If you or a loved one took Onglyza and suffered heart failure, death, or another serious cardiovascular injury, it is in your best interest to speak with our team right away.
 One of our attorneys can let you know whether you are eligible for a lawsuit and help you take the next steps in the legal process.
 Contact us to explore your legal options and find out if you may be eligible for compensation.